patters-match/connect4/README.md

 This is a shining example of functional minimalism in game design, and utter excellence of execution.
 The columns are numbered, the border colour shows you whose turn it is, each player presses a number to play their turn.
+There is animation.
 There are simple sound effects.
 When the game is won, the winning line flashes on screen.

 It is astonishing that this fits into a single screen of BASIC code.
 The existance of this motivated me to make [my own one-liner game](https://github.com/patters-syno/line).
 Although I used some of the coding tricks that this and [other one-liners](http://reptonix.awardspace.co.uk/sinclair/oneliners/) have employed, I had always wanted to fully unpick this listing to discover how it functioned - which is what you see here: